chancy901030/conf-decoder/README.md

 # What is this?
-Decode one/two dimensional config table into protobuf structure and bytes file at the same time
+A tool that can decode one/two dimensional config tables into protobuf structure and bytes file at the same time.

 ## Usage
     * 1.Make sure jdk1.8 is installed
     * 2.Run like this
-            >java -jar conf-decoder
+            >java -jar conf-decoder-1.0-SNAPSHOT-all.jar
             > --src1=null  //path for one dimensional tables,default null
             > --src2=. //path for two dimensional tables
             > --proto_out=. //path for proto files outputs